Shivin00/Toxic-Rewriter/README.md

 ## Strong Next Steps

-- add multilingual support with locale-specific tone rules
+- Add multilingual support with locale-specific tone rules
-- expose a lightweight API for Slack, Discord, or CRM integration
+- Expose a lightweight API for Slack, Discord, or CRM integration
-- store user feedback in an opt-in local profile
+- Store user feedback in an opt-in local profile
-- fine-tune a dedicated politeness-transfer model
+- Fine-tune a dedicated politeness-transfer model
-- add full conversation mediation and dual-rewrite mode
+- Add full conversation mediation and dual-rewrite mode